Beyond “Faster, Better, Cheaper”: Vertical Integration Strategy for Startups

 A vertical integration strategy defines the components of a supply chain that the company will own versus those that it will outsource.

-An example of vertical integration would be a company deciding to produce its product in-house versus outsourcing the process to an external company.
+A vertical integration example would be a company deciding to produce its product in-house versus outsourcing the process to an external company.